-The term 'marketing research' refers to gathering, analysing and presenting information related to a well-defined problem.
-Hence the focus of marketing research is a specific problem or project with a beginning and an end.
+The term market research refers to gathering, analysing and presenting information that is related to a well-defined problem.
+Hence the focus of market research is a specific problem or project with a beginning and an end.

-Marketing research differs from a decision support system (DSS) or marketing information system (MIS), which is information gathered and analysed on a continual basis.
-In practice, marketing research and DSS/MIS are often hard to differentiate, so they will be used interchangeably in this context.
+Market research differs from a decision support system (DSS), which is information gathered and analysed on a continual basis.
+In practice, market research and DSS are often hard to differentiate, so they will be used interchangeably in this context.